DanDobrick/blog/_drafts/2020-07-24-ufw-linux-firewall-and-how-to-use-it.md

 title: `ufw` - Linux Firewall And How To Use It
 date: 2020-07-24
 published: 2020-07-24
-tags: ["do-learning", "ubuntu", "linux", "firewall", "server", "Heroku", "digital-ocean"]
+tags: ["do-k8s-node", "ubuntu", "linux", "k8s", "server", "Heroku", "digital-ocean"]
 is_post: true
 categories: ["software"]
 ---
 I've been tinkering with digital ocean and thinking about moving a personal project from Heroku to a DO droplet running a small k8s cluster.
 Both to learn about setting up k8s with a real-life example and because DO is cheaper than Heroku for my use-case.

-INSERT `do-learning` tag link and talk about my learning journey.
+INSERT `do-k8s-node` tag link and talk about my learning journey.

 Maybe insert a TOC here